tacticlink/cheapdigital/README.md

 [繁體中文](https://github.com/tacticlink/cheapdigital/blob/master/README_zh.md)

-The intention of this project is to develope a low price Open Source ERP like Odoo by self or by limited supports.
-In order to use data, you have had data.
-That means you have to have an application beyond.
-Data usage lead to compeititiveness, whether your business is in defense or attack position.
-And a documentation on how to understand data performe in your business is essential.
+The intention of this project is to develope a low price Open Source ERP Odoo by yourself or by limited supports.

 ### An Environment for developing